Skip to content

 Where do events take place?

-All Festival events apart from the Literary Quiz are held in Cedars Hall, a state-of-the-art performance venue which is a short walk from the centre of Wells and close to several car parks – see map for details.
+All Festival events, including the Literary Quiz are held in Cedars Hall, a state-of-the-art performance venue which is a short walk from the centre of Wells and close to several car parks – see map for details.
 Cedars Hall is situated in Wells Cathedral School and can be accessed on foot either from The Liberty or from the main gate in College Road.
 Please note that there is no public access via the service gate at the Bristol Hill junction of New Street and Mountery Road.

 Literary Lunches take place in the Dining Room of Cedars House, opposite Cedars Hall.